MV Hebridean Isles: Service

-From January - February 2022 Hebridean Isles relieved on the Ardrossan - Brodick route.
-She operated the route alone (rather than alongside Isle of Arran) due to a temporary timetable caused by Covid-19-related staff absences.
-She remained on the route for over a month, as a result of delays to Caledonian Isles' return to service.
+From January - February 2022, Hebridean Isles relieved on the Ardrossan - Brodick route.
+She operated the route alone (rather than alongside Isle of Arran) due to a temporary timetable caused by staff absences relating to COVID-19.
+She remained on the route for over a month as a result of delays to MV Caledonian Isles' return to service.

+2023 Breakdown disruption

-In January 2023, Hebridean Isles was scheduled to relieve Caledonian Isles on the Ardrossan - Brodick route, alongside Isle of Arran.
-The service saw heavy disruption, as Hebridean Isles was affected by a number of technical faults, resulting in Isle of Arran operating the service alone.
-Hebridean Isles provided some freight services between Brodick and Troon, before experiencing another fault in late February resulting again in her removal from service.
-The situation was compounded by the delayed return of Caledonian Isles from annual overhaul.
+In January 2023, Hebridean Isles was scheduled to relieve Caledonian Isles on the Ardrossan - Brodick route alongside MV Isle of Arran.
+However, Hebridean Isles was affected by a number of technical faults, so Isle of Arran operated the service alone.
+Hebridean Isles provided some freight services between Brodick and Troon before developing another fault in late February and being removed from service.
+The situation was further compounded by the delayed return of MV Caledonian Isles from overhaul.
+Hebridean Isles remained out of service through summer 2023.
+She spent time laid up in Troon and Ayr, and in dry dock at Greenock and Birkenhead, where a further rudder fault was discovered during sea trials.
+CalMac reported pitch control issues with her controllable pitch propellers.
+Her absence led to disruption to the Islay, Lochboisdale, Arran and Campbeltown services.
+The Campbeltown route was cancelled for the full summer, with MV Isle of Arran remaining the second vessel at Islay and the chartered MV Alfred as the second vessel at Arran.
+On 26 August, Hebridean Isles arrived in Aberdeen for further repairs in dry dock by Dales Marine Services.

+On 14 October, she returned to service between Kennacraig and Port Askaig, as part of operational trials.
+It was subsequently confirmed repairs had been successful and the vessel returned to service.